defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 - 0.9.7c - Added a sentence notifying readers to inform me of any misinformation to correct as soon as possible.
 - 0.9.8 - Changed the preface to be much less antagonistic-sounding and appended: Game Boy Light (thanks ImATrackMan!), VisualBoyAdvance.
 - 0.9.9 - Corrected information regarding mainboard revisions and physical CPU versions.
 Thanks gekkio, ISSOtm & LIJI32 of gbdev!
 Also added photos of Game Boy Advance, Game Boy Color (prosound) and PSP-3000.
 Added resonances to look out for with the Game Boy Light.
+- 1.0.0 - Added Pocket prosound & capacitor mod.
+Thank you mewl_me!
+Also wrote a conclusion.